Surviving sexual abuse

 As a class you probably spent some time thinking about 'what you could do if…' in lots of different situations, and then wrote down and sorted through ideas about how to keep safe and help you sort out the problem.

-The last things you would have learnt were:
+The most important things you would have learnt were:

 - telling someone about your problem was the first step to solving it.